Super Mario Bros.: Plot

 Following the events of Mario Bros., the game is set in the fantasy land of the Mushroom Kingdom after Mario and Luigi had arrived through a clay pipe from New York City.

-In the Mushroom Kingdom, a tribe of turtle-like Koopa Troopas invade the kingdom and uses the magic of their king Bowser to turn the Mushroom People into inanimate objects such as bricks, stones, and horsehair plants.
+In the Mushroom Kingdom, a tribe of turtle-like Koopa Troopas invade the kingdom and use the magic of their king Bowser to turn the Mushroom People into inanimate objects such as bricks, stones, and horsehair plants.
 Bowser and his army also kidnap Princess Toadstool of the Mushroom Kingdom, the only one with the ability to reverse Bowser's spell.
 After hearing the news, the brothers set out to save the princess and free the kingdom from Bowser.
 They fight Bowser's forces while traversing the Mushroom Kingdom.
 After each defeat of a decoy Bowser, a Toad retainer proclaims, "Thank you Mario!
 But our princess is in another castle!".
-Finally, they reach Bowser's true stronghold, where they defeat him by throwing fireballs or by dropping him into lava, freeing the princess and saving the Mushroom Kingdom.
+Finally, they reach Bowser's true stronghold, where they defeat him by either throwing fireballs or by dropping him into lava with an axe, freeing the princess and saving the Mushroom Kingdom.